Bluegrass Bowl: 1958 Bluegrass Bowl

 Oklahoma State entered the game ranked #19 in the AP Poll, while Florida State was unranked.
 Florida State was an independent with a 7–3 regular season record; Oklahoma State was also 7–3 as an independent, having left the Missouri Valley Conference after the 1956 season and not joining the Big Eight Conference until 1960.
-Florida State, in their final season under head coach Tom Nugent, made in their third bowl game.
+Florida State, in their final season under head coach Tom Nugent, was appearing in the program's third bowl game.
 Oklahoma State, coached by Cliff Speegle, was appearing in its fourth bowl game.

 The game was played at Cardinal Stadium on the grounds of the Kentucky Exposition Center, just behind Freedom Hall, where the 1958 NCAA University Division basketball tournament had been held in March.
 Kickoff was at 2:00 p.m., with a game time temperature of 20 F, and falling.
 The playing field was icy and slippery, causing the players to forego cleats and wear tennis shoes instead.
 The cold weather on top of the general indifference to the contest kept the attendance low; crowd estimates were in the 5,000–10,000 range, and many accounts state that just over 7,000 attended.

 In the first quarter, Florida State took two drives into Oklahoma State territory but missed 16 and 23-yard field goal attempts.

 Early in the second quarter, Oklahoma State halfback Duane Wood ran 17 yards for a score, putting the Cowboys up 7–0.
 Late in the second quarter, Oklahoma State again drove deep into Florida State territory, but on fourth-and-five, Florida State defender Ron Hinson stripped the ball from Oklahoma State's Forrest Campbell just a foot from the goal line.

 Florida State fumbled twice in the third quarter.
 Oklahoma State took the second fumble for a 10-play, 39-yard touchdown drive capped by another Duane Wood touchdown run.
 Wood then caught a pass for a two-point conversion to give Oklahoma State a 15–0 lead.

 Florida State scored a fourth-quarter touchdown without a successful conversion, giving Oklahoma State a 15–6 win.